Content Fragment Models

 NOTE

-This method is of particular interest in conjunction with Headless Content Delivery using Content Fragments with GraphQL.
+This method is of particular interest when you are using Headless Content Delivery using Content Fragments with GraphQL.

 NOTE